No. 40 Go on a nature walk at night

-Brrr - it might be colder going for a nature walk at night in winter, so you might need to wear warmer clothes and not stay outside as long, but as the nights get dark earlier, it's also easier to fit in a nature walk before dinnertime.
+Brrr.
+As the nights get dark earlier, it's also easier to fit in a nature walk before dinnertime.
+It might be colder going for a nature walk at night in winter, so you might need to wear warmer clothes and not stay outside as long.

 Things you're likely to spot on a winter night include foxes, owls and possibly hedgehogs looking for food.
 If it has been snowing, you can sometimes see tracks in the snow which will give you an idea what you might see on your walk.

-With winter on the way out and everything growing again and turning green, spring is all about new life outside.
+With winter on the way out and everything growing again, spring is all about new life outside.